Skip to main content

 Technical Analysis

-CVE-2025-8078 is an OS command injection vulnerability classified under CWE-78 found in Zyxel ATP series firmware versions from V4.32 through V5.40, USG FLEX series from V4.50 through V5.40, USG FLEX 50(W) from V4.16 through V5.40, and USG20(W)-VPN series from V4.16 through V5.40.
-The vulnerability arises from improper neutralization of special elements in OS commands executed via the device's CLI interface.
-An attacker with authenticated administrator privileges can craft malicious input strings passed as arguments to CLI commands, resulting in arbitrary OS command execution on the device.
-This can lead to complete device compromise, enabling attackers to manipulate firewall rules, intercept or redirect traffic, disable security features, or pivot into internal networks.
-The vulnerability requires no user interaction but does require high privilege authentication, limiting exploitation to insiders or attackers who have already compromised credentials.
-The CVSS v3.1 score is 7.2 (high), reflecting network attack vector, low attack complexity, high privileges required, no user interaction, and high impact on confidentiality, integrity, and availability.
-No public exploits or patches are currently known, but the vulnerability was reserved in July 2025 and published in October 2025.
-Zyxel devices are widely deployed in enterprise and government networks, making this a critical concern for network security.
+CVE-2025-8078 is an OS command injection vulnerability classified under CWE-78, discovered in multiple Zyxel device firmware versions, including ATP series (V4.32 through V5.40), USG FLEX series (V4.50 through V5.40), USG FLEX 50(W) series (V4.16 through V5.40), and USG20(W)-VPN series (V4.16 through V5.40).
+The vulnerability arises from improper neutralization of special elements in user-supplied input passed as arguments to command-line interface (CLI) commands.
+An attacker with authenticated administrator privileges can exploit this flaw by injecting crafted strings into CLI commands, leading to arbitrary OS command execution on the device.
+This can result in complete device compromise, including unauthorized data access, configuration manipulation, or denial of service.
+The vulnerability does not require user interaction beyond authentication but does require high privileges, limiting exploitation to insiders or attackers who have already compromised credentials.
+The CVSS v3.1 base score is 7.2, reflecting high impact on confidentiality, integrity, and availability, with network attack vector and low attack complexity.
+No public exploits or patches are currently available, but the vulnerability is publicly disclosed and should be considered critical for affected environments.

 Potential Impact